Next Generation Parenting and Brave New Leaders

 Brian McDonald, Creative Arts Director

 Brian McDonald is passionate about the need for our young people to be able to express their thoughts, views and opinions.
 He currently serves as the Education and Outreach Director for the Rubicon Theatre Company, where he is the founder and program director of the Summer Youth Program Intensive.
 He is a BFA graduate of the Boston Conservatory of Music, Dance and Theatre and he appeared in the National Tours of Miss Saigon and Forever Plaid.
 Brian’s other acting credits include Room Service, Gifts of the Magi, Master Harold and the Boys, You Never Can Tell, Grease, Saturday Night, The Importance of Being Earnest and Man of La Mancha.
 In addition, Brian is a professional theatrical director, for which his work has received several awards.

-Patricia Strickland currently heads the Theater Department at a private high school in California.
-Patti has a passion for empowering youth, and she is committed to the idea that teaching children to think creatively and globally is a critical element needed in order to foster the skills that will maintain economic competitiveness in tomorrow’s marketplace.
-She is currently exploring methods to introduce more emotional and artistic literacy into the educational system, working enthusiastically with fellow educators to create cross-curricular projects.
+Patricia Strickland is a seasoned educator who has taught at both the elementary and high school level.
+She currently operates Studio V Arts and Tutoring, an intergenerational organization whose mission is to provide academic tutoring and experiential arts classes, performances and showcases to people of all ages.
+She is also exploring methods to introduce more emotional and artistic literacy into the educational system.
 Patti is an accomplished actress and director, is a graduate of the American Academy of Dramatic Arts, and holds a BS in Interdisciplinary Studies from NYIT and a Master of Arts in Communication and Leadership from Gonzaga University.

 Dr. Sarasue Spielman, Parenting Consultant